fizcris/CarND-Advanced-Lane-Lines/README.md

 # 7. Finding lines
 The code for this section is contained in the Jupyter notebook `7.
 Finding Lines.ipynb`.

-First of all a `Line` class is created (source code in `Line.py`).
-This line class contains different methods and properties that store everithing related with the detection of the lines.
-Throughout the documentation all of its methods and properties asociated will be explained.
+First of all, a `Line` class is created (source code in `Line.py`).
+This line class contains different methods and properties that store everything related to the detection of the lines.
+Throughout the documentation, all of its methods and properties associated will be explained.

 ***
 ### `find_lane_x_points(warped_image) `
-To begin with a histogram based fuction is used to fid the starting poitn of the lines.
+To begin with a histogram-based function is used to find the starting point of the lines.
 The function basically slits the image in half and uses the bottom half to do the histogram.

 ```
 histogram = np.sum(binary_warped[binary_warped.shape[0]//2:,:], axis=0)